Trial of a Family Law Case: Divorce, Paternity, Allocation of Parenting Time/Responsibility [Custody], child relocation [removal], etc.

 What are closing statements?

-Yes, but the odds are against your winning in most cases.
+The odds tend to be against garden-variety decisions made by the trial court.
 An appeal is not a new trial.
 An appeal goes to a different, a higher, court.
-In Illinois the appeal goes to a three justice court.
+In Illinois, the appeal goes to a three-justice court.
+The appellate court does not hear any evidence.
+It has available for its consideration the record.
+This record consists of—

-The lawyers for each side file briefs in which they summarize the facts and argue the law in favor of the client.
-Because many cases involve the issue of whether the trial court abused its discretion, appellate courts are more apt to affirm the trial court than reverse it.
+The lawyers for each side file briefs.
+These briefs summarize the facts and argue the law in favor of the client.
+Then certain cases involve oral arguments.
+In others, the appellate panel merely issues its decision.